Morita invariance for infinitesimal deformations: Introduction

 In this work we restrict our attention to infinitesimal deformations.
 Set $\K$ a field and consider the ring of dual numbers $\K[t]/(t^2)$.
 An infinitesimal deformation of an associative $\K$-algebra $A$ is an associative structure of $\K[t]/(t^2)$-algebra on $A[t]/(t^2)$ such that, modulo the ideal generated by $t$, the multiplication corresponds to that on $A$.
 Gerstenhaber showed in \cite{G1} that the infinitesimal deformations of $A$ are parametrized by the second Hochschild cohomology group $\HH^2(A)$ of $A$ with coefficients in itself.

 Let $A$ and $B$ be two Morita equivalent $\K$-algebras.
 The goal of the present paper is to describe how one can transfer the Morita equivalence between the algebras to that between the correspondent infinitesimal deformations of them.
 For this, we give an explicit transfer map which assigns to each Hochschild $2$-cocycle of $A$, a Hochschild $2$-cocycle of $B$.
 More generally, we define the transfer map as a cochain complex map and show that it induces isomorphisms $\HH^n(A)\simeq \HH^n(B)$ in each degree $n\geq 0$.
-Similar transfer maps have been considered in \cite{B,Keller,loday} for homology, and in \cite{Li, KLZ} for cohomology of symmetric algebras.
+The definition and properties of this transfer map hold also in the more general context of stable equivalence of Morita type.
+Similar transfer maps have been considered in \cite{B,Keller,loday, Z} for homology, and in \cite{Li, KLZ} for cohomology of symmetric algebras.

 The description of the finite dimensional modules over an infinitesimal deformation of $A$ that we develop in order to prove the Morita equivalence between deformations, would be the starting point for the study of the module category as well as its relation with the category of modules over the original algebra $A$. \\